Privacy Policy

 8.6.1 Type of data processing

-Google Analytics uses technologies such as cookies, pixels or device-related identifiers to analyse information about the use of our website.
-The specific data collected and how it is processed depends on Google's technical specifications.
+Google Analytics uses technologies such as cookies, pixels or device-specific identifiers to analyse information about the use of our website.
+The specific data collected and how it is processed depends on Google’s technical specifications.
 This may include, in particular:

 - Page views, click and scroll behaviour